femidavid1/femidavid1/README.md

 - 👀 I’m interested in internships
 - 🌱 I’m currently learning Dart and Flutter App Development
 - 💞️ I’m looking to collaborate on app development projects
-- 📫 How to reach me on Twitter @D_forDavid and femidavid2021@gmail.com
+- 📫 How to reach me on Twitter @it_law19

 <!---
 femidavid1/femidavid1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.